 How To Manage Your International Payments?

 Many means of payment exist to manage your international payments, with among the most common SEPA or SWIFT transfers, checks, commercial papers, or documentary credit.
 It is important to adapt your means of payment according to the amount of the transaction or your activities.
-The choice of payment method and the deadline is a key elements of your commercial offer.
+The choice of payment method and the deadline is a key element of your commercial offer.

 Easy to use, these common means of payment facilitate your transactions.
 Trade bills give the order to pay a debt and therefore secure your transactions in the event of a commercial dispute (currency law).
 The international bank check makes it possible to limit unpaid bills because the banking establishment approves the issuance of the check.